bkeffer3098/matplotlib-challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

 My analysis is included in the Jupyter Notebook.
+Images in the folder are of the models created during the activity.

 References:
 Duplicate: (1) https://saturncloud.io/blog/how-to-find-all-duplicate-rows-in-a-pandas-dataframe/#:~:text=To%20find%20duplicate%20rows%20in%20a%20pandas%20dataframe%2C%20we%20can,get%20all%20the%20duplicate%20rows.